G1anpierre/washazon/README.md

 bun dev
 ```

-Third, This application has been deploid in Vercel, so you can see it online under the followind url:
+Third, This application has been deployed in Vercel, so you can see it online under the followind url:

 https://washazon.vercel.app/

+## For Local Development

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.